eppingere/WTSched2GoogCal/README.md

 # WTSched2GoogCal
-Add WT's Class Schedule to Your Google Drive Easily
+Add WT's Class Schedule to Your Google Calendar Quickly and Easily